Pagani Huayra: Imola

-Introduced in February 2020, the Imola is named after the Autodromo Internazionale Enzo e Dino Ferrari (Imola Circuit), where it underwent 16,000km of high-speed testing.
+Introduced in February 2020, the Imola is named after the Autodromo Internazionale Enzo e Dino Ferrari (Imola Circuit), where it underwent 16,000 km of high-speed testing.
 It is the most powerful street-legal variant of the Huayra, using the same Mercedes-AMG V12 tuned to 838 PS and 1100 Nm.
 Weight saving measures such as a new carbon fibre blend and lightweight paint application have reduced the Imola's dry weight to 2747 lb.
 Exterior changes from the standard Huayra include a large seven-section diffuser, a large roof scoop, a shark fin, more pronounced side skirts and a wide fixed rear wing with an integrated stoplight.
 Six Imola were built: 5 for customers and 1 prototype for Horacio Pagani.

-Huayra Tricolore
+Tricolore

-On December 16, 2020, Pagani introduced the Huayra Tricolore, was built to celebrate the 60th Anniversary of Frecce Tricolori, Italy's aerobatic team.
+On 16 December 2020, Pagani introduced the Huayra Tricolore, was built to celebrate the 60th Anniversary of Frecce Tricolori, Italy's aerobatic team.